montero-melis/cha2db/descriptionProgram.md

 The former is contained in the body of the transcriptions, the latter in the headers.
 We find that the most efficient way to organise this data is in database format

-If we don't take into account the metadata, the data matrices have *words in their rows* and *videos in their columns*.
-The individual cells count the frequency with which a certain word is used in the description of a videoclip.

-For the data above this would result in the following data matrix:
+For analysis purposes the data will be organized in a term-by-videoclip matrix.
+To illustrate such a matrix, this is what it would look like for the data above:

 	+-------------+------------+------------+------------+
 	|             | tgt_cherue | pre_pnegro | trd_brocol |